-The apartments are for students who are 20-25 years old AND have at least 40 credit hours completed or seniors, who have completed at least 90 credit hours.
+The apartments are for students who are 20-25 years old OR who have earned 60 or more credits (designating a junior or senior classification).
 For any questions or exceptions regarding this policy, you may contact the Assistant Dean for Residence Life & Housing, Keri Alford, at housing@faulkner.edu.

-Can I paint or decorate in my room?
+Can I paint or decorate my room?